plandes/cisql/README.md

 optional) input like the `export` directive.
 You can get a list of directives and how to use them using the `help` directive.

+### Multi-line Queries

 Every SQL query given is stored even after the results are retrieved from the database and displayed.
-This query is referred to as the *last query* and is used in many directives like the `export` directive as mentioned.
+In this way you can build queries that contain several lines.
+This multi-lined query is referred to as the *last query* and is used in many directives like the `export` directive as mentioned.

 **Important**: Those queries entered without an ending line separator (i.e. `;`) used with a directive on a new line are not recorded as the *last